mh-firouzjah/zsh-config/README.md

 ### Manual Installation

-To install this configuration manually, simply follow these steps:
+To install this configuration manually, follow these steps:

 - Clone required repositories to your home directory